inikep/lizard/examples/blockStreaming_doubleBuffer.md

 ## How the compression works

-First of all, allocate "Double Buffer" for input and LZ5 compressed data buffer for output.
+First of all, allocate "Double Buffer" for input and Lizard compressed data buffer for output.
 Double buffer has two pages, "first" page (Page#1) and "second" page (Page#2).

 ```